iPhone 13 release date, price, specs and news

 iPhone 13 specs and performance

-The iPhone 13 comes with an A15 Bionic chipset inside, but we've yet to learn much about what that will be able to do.
+The iPhone 13 series all come with A15 Bionic chipset inside, but we've yet to learn much about what that will be able to do.
 We'll likely have to wait until we can use the phone to know much firm information about it.

-You'll have the option of 128GB, 256GB or 512GB of storage.
+You'll have the option of 128GB, 256GB or 512GB of storage on the iPhone 13 duo.
 Huzzah, Apple has finally got rid of its 64GB option for its flagship iPhones, and that means more storage on the cheapest variant.

 iPhone 13 battery life